aleixnguyen-vn/hugo-to-wordpress-migration/README.md

 - All handcrafted without heavy plugin reliance

 Even small UX polish (like scroll-to-top on pagination) were planned, though postponed due to AWS account suspension — showing that this wasn’t just a dev exercise, but a system meant for **real deployment and traffic.**

-“I didn’t clone a theme.
-I built one — with search, rating, filtering — as an infrastructure guy who simply needed a better frontend.”

 ---